 The Best Manicotti Recipe

-This truly is the best Manicotti recipe because it’s so easy to make and the whole family will love it.
-It’s like lasagna without the meat, which may be frustrating to those meat lovers out there.
+This truly is the best Manicotti recipe because it’s so easy to make, and the whole family will love it.
+It’s like lasagna without the meat, which may be frustrating to meat lovers.
 But even so, everyone in our family loves this casserole!

 It’s made with pasta, spaghetti sauce, Ricotta cheese, and Mozzarella Cheese.
-Any combination of cheese will work instead of just using Mozzarella.
-You can use cheddar, Parmesan, Mozzarella, and even spicy jack cheese.
+However, any combination of cheese will work.
+You can use cheddar, Parmesan, Mozzarella, and spicy Jack cheese.
 This is why I love this recipe!
 With all the cheese options, it probably should be called a cheese manicotti recipe.

 The Best Manicotti Recipe